Show filters

 The word “jerky” has grown to include a wide variety of dehydrated foods.
 You can now find companies marketing mushroom jerky, cactus jerky, clam jerky, soy jerky, coconut jerky and bacon jerky.
 Biltong, however, remains limited to red meats, based on its ageing process and limited ingredients.
 The most popular being beef biltong, venison biltong and ostrich biltong.

-Head over to biltong page for and try it out for yourself!
-If you’re curious about all the different flavours and varieties of biltong, we also have a taster pack for you to try!
+Head over to our biltong store and try it out for yourself!
+If you’re curious about all the different flavours and varieties of biltong, why try some of our Biltong snack packs?

 Facebook Biltong St Marcus